|Convert this page to a PDF|

 Conflict of Interest Commissioner

-As an officer of the Legislative Assembly appointed under the Members' Conflict of Interest Act, the Conflict of Interest Commissioner performs three separate but related roles: advising Members of the Legislative Assembly on their obligations for conduct; meeting with Members of the Legislative Assembly at least annually to review the disclosures of financial interests and the general obligations imposed by the Act; and providing opinions in response to requests from Members of the Legislative Assembly or members of the public respecting compliance or alleged contraventions of the Act.
-The office is located in the legislative precinct.
+The Commissioner is an independent Officer of the Legislative Assembly appointed under the Members' Conflict of Interest Act, by resolution of the Legislative Assembly.
+The Commissioner performs three separate but related roles: advising Members confidentially of their obligations under the Act; providing opinions in response to requests from Members or members of the public respecting compliance or contraventions of the Act; and meeting with Members within 60 days of their election, and then on an annual basis, to review a disclosure statement of assets, liabilities and financial interests of Members, their spouses and minor children.
+The office is located in the legislative precinct on the 1st floor, 421 Menzies Street.

 Facsimile: 250-356 6580